Khalid Batarfi

 On 17 March 2011, Batarfi was captured by security forces in the Taiz Governorate.
 For four years, he was imprisoned in Mukalla.
-He was freed, along with about 300 other inmates, by al Qaeda fighters on 2 April 2015, during the Battle of Mukalla.
+He was freed, along with about 300 other inmates, by al-Qaeda fighters on 2 April 2015, during the Battle of Mukalla.
 The Washington Post compared the Mukalla prison break to the escape of 23 fighters, including future AQAP emir Nasir al-Wuhayshi, from a Yemeni prison in 2006, a formative event for the group.

-Batarfi attracted media attention when he posed for photographs taken by al Qaeda members in the Hadhramaut governor's palace, which fighters took over.
+Batarfi attracted media attention when he posed for photographs taken by al-Qaeda members in the Hadhramaut governor's palace, which fighters took over.

 Batarfi was promoted to leader after the death of Qasim al-Raymi in January 2020.
-In February 2021, the UN claimed that Batarfi was arrested during a security operation in Al Ghaydah in October 2020.
-However, Batarfi later appeared in a video discussing the January 6, 2021 riot at the U.S. Capitol.
+In February 2021, the United Nations claimed that Batarfi was arrested during a security operation in Al Ghaydah in October 2020.
+However, Batarfi later appeared in a video discussing the 6 January 2021 riot at the U.S. Capitol.

-The U.S. Rewards for Justice Program is offering up to $5 million in exchange for information leading to Batarfi's apprehension.
+The U.S. Rewards for Justice Program offered up to $5 million in exchange for information leading to Batarfi's apprehension.